-Canidae canned dog food gets the Advisor’s second-tier rating of 4 stars.
+Canidae All Life Stages canned dog food receives the Advisor’s second-highest rating of 4.5 stars.

-Canidae Beef and Fish canned dog food was selected to represent the others in the line for this review.
+Canidae All Life Stages Chicken and Rice was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food